DOML-Lang/DOML/doml_formal_spec.md

   - Can't have any objects with names that match `true` or `false`.
 - Objects
   - Represents any creation object for *DOML* and for *IR* refers to a register ID.
+  - Should be represented as a pointer or similar (i.e. a reference in C#)

 ### DOML Specifics
 #### Creation Assignments